 How to Use Passwords Requirements in iThemes Security Pro

 To get started with your new password policy, navigate to the User Group settings and check the Select multiple User Groups to edit together box.

 Now select the User Groups that you want to enforce a password policy, check all of the boxes in the Password Requirements section, and then click the save button.

 One quick note on password expiration, there are some people in the security community that think we should abandon the password expiration policy.
 They say that If you are using a unique and strong password, that no amount of time will make your password weaker.

-Click the Save Settings button after you have your website’s password requirements configured to your liking.
-And finally, click the Force Password Change button to force all of your users to create a password the next time they login that complies with your new password policy.
+And finally, navigate to the security dashboard and click the Force Password Change button on the User Security Profiles card.
+Now, all of your users to be forced to create a new password the next time they login that complies with your new password policy.

 Your WordPress login is the most attacked part of your website, and a strong password is your first line of defense.
 The Password Requirements feature in iThemes Security Pro makes it easy for you to create and enforce a password policy to secure and protect your WordPress login.

 Each week, Michael puts together the WordPress Vulnerability Report to help keep your sites safe.
 As Product Manager at iThemes, he helps us continue to improve the iThemes product lineup.
 He’s a giant nerd & loves learning about all things tech, old & new.
 You can find Michael hanging out with his wife & daughter, reading or listening to music when not working.